pmalacho-mit/sweater-vest-suede/src/routes/docs/config/README.md

 ## Sequentially

-You can also sequentially group tests, which is offered simply to reduce nesting and make the code more readable.
+You can also sequentially group tests, which reduces nesting and can make code more readable (but perhaps slightly more complex to reason about).

-To do so, simply breakup tests with a leading `<Sweater>` component that has the `config` attribute.
+To do so, simply breakup tests with a leading `<Sweater>` component with the `config` attribute.

 [](<./sequential/+page.svelte?apply=recipe(path)>)